 In the event of termination, the client will be entitled to a prorated refund of any pre-paid advisory fee, based on the number of calendar days from the notice date of termination through the end of the period for which the fee has been pre-paid, minus a fee schedule applicable to a 30-calendar-day termination administration period starting the termination notice date.
-This termination administration fee is for administrative, reporting and logistical services in connection with the account administration and termination process and shall be determined by applying the fee schedules above to the sum of account asset values as of termination notice date.
+This termination administration fee is for administrative, reporting and logistical services in connection with the account administration and termination notice date.
 In contracts executed April 1, 2002 or later, the client also grants our firm the right to deduct from the client's account an amount sufficient to pay any fees that are outstanding as of termination effective date.
 In contracts executed April 1, 2002 or later, to the extent that the account does not contain enough cash to cover the fees, the client grants our firm the right to liquidate securities in the account to generate cash sufficient to pay the outstanding fees.